namnguyen02/bank-debt/app/api/nhan_vien_phu_trach/api_docs.md

   - count (number): Total number of records
   - next (string|null): Next page URL (null if no more pages)
   - previous (string|null): Previous page URL (null if no previous page)
-  - results (array): Array of objects sorted by id
+  - results (array): Array of objects

 **Example**